-- Select Single Touch Payroll (found under the ATO Reporting column).
+- Select Single Touch Payroll (found in the ATO Reporting column).

-All list of all employees related to that pay schedule will appear on the screen along with their year-to-date payroll details.
+All list of all employees related to that pay schedule will appear along with their year-to-date payroll details.

-- While you can filter your view by searching for a specific employee or by employing entity (if you have more than one employing entity set up in the business) when the event is lodged, it will lodge for all employees in that pay schedule.
+- You can filter your view by searching for a specific employee or by the employing entity (if you have more than one employing entity set up in the business).
+When the event is lodged, it'll lodge for all employees in that pay schedule.